New screen industry safety guidelines

 “It’s great that this work has been undertaken jointly by MEAA and SPA and supported by the screen agencies.
 A safe workplace is a win for everyone.”

 The guidelines are available in various formats, but they are fundamentally meant to be a ‘living’ document that can change as law and practice evolves.
-That is why, for the first time, the guidelines are available through a stand-alone website, as well as a downloadable and printable document.
+That is why, for the first time, the guidelines are available through a stand-alone website.

 Oversight of the new guidelines will be carried out by a cross-industry group that will be able to field industry comments (through the website) and then give effect to any agreed changes.